ShakedBraimok/deploy-anywhere/README.md

 ## deploy.sh
 This script creates a full environment for development based Docker containers & Jenkins Pipeline .

-The environment contains :
+**The environment contains:**
-- Docker image for Maven app
+- Jenkins Master & Slave on Swarm.
-- Jenkins Master & Slave
+- Listener (for DockerHub), created with Python Flask.
-- Listener (for DockerHub)
+- Container for Maven app.
-- Pipeline job for the Maven-app build & image update .
+- Pipeline job for the Maven-app build & update image in registry .

 ## The Flow